Visa policy of New Zealand: APEC Business Travel Card

-Associated states and dependent territories

-The associated states of the Cook Islands and Niue, and the dependent territory of Tokelau, have visa policies separate to that of New Zealand.

-Cook Islands

-All visitors to the Cook Islands, irrespective of nationality, are visa-exempt for a maximum stay of 31 days.
-Visitors travelling for tourist purposes may extend their stay, for periods of 31 days, up to a maximum of 6 months.

-Niue

-Visas are required for all visitors to Niue, except for nationals of New Zealand who are Niueans or descendants of Niueans and nationals of other countries who are bona fide visitors staying 30 days or less.
-Visitors must have sufficient funds for the length of their stay together with a confirmed reservation for accommodation and those not holding return or onward tickets could be refused entry.
-Extensions of stay are possible.

-Tokelau

-All visitors must obtain a permit to enter Tokelau from the Tokelau Apia Liaison Office in Apia, at least 2 weeks prior to travel.
-Tokelau can only be reached by boat from Samoa and a permit from the Samoan Immigration Authorities is required to leave and re-enter Samoa.

 Statistics

 New Zealand issued 262,033 general visitor visas in the 2016/17 fiscal year.
 Top nationalities were:

 Most visitors came from the following countries of residence:

 History

 Before 1881

 In the early years New Zealand was seen by Europeans as the most remote country on earth.
 For most Europeans New Zealand was an unappealing prospect, a strange and lonely land reached after 100 days on dangerous seas; its coasts were thought treacherous, its inhabitants bloodthirsty.

 Only exceptional reasons led people to set off for such a distant corner of the globe.

 Many of New Zealand's early immigrants first spent time in Australia, and most of them were only temporary visitors in search of items to trade.

 Among the earliest visitors were sealers, attracted by the promise of high-quality oil, and fur for hats (often sold in China in return for tea).
 As early as 1792, whalers came to the northern end of the country, also as temporary visitors.

 Also missionaries arrived in New Zealand.
 By 1839 the total non-Māori population was about 2,000.

 Until 1839 there were only about 2,000 immigrants in New Zealand; by 1852 there were about 28,000.

 The decisive moment for this remarkable change was 1840.
 In that year, the Treaty of Waitangi was signed.
 This established British authority in European eyes, and gave British immigrants legal rights as citizens.
 Most of the people who moved to New Zealand Company settlements were British.

 From 1853 to 1870 the non-Māori population of New Zealand rose from just under 30,000 to over 250,000.
 As with the inflow of the 1840s, there were three main groups – assisted families coming directly from Britain; individuals from across the Tasman Sea looking for a better life; and military settlers.